 Moving to Change

-The forgiven sinner learnt how to serve from the heart.
+The forgiven sinner learnt how to serve from the heart (Philemon 1:11).
 In fact, he was so useful that Paul was depriving himself by sending Onesimus back.
 The slave had a changed heart; what he thought was a move to get his own way proved to be a move in which God would change his way.
 Now Paul wanted Philemon to open his home to the repentant returnee, as a member of the family of Jesus - not just a better slave but a fellow human being, child of God and brother in Christ.

-Like the prodigal son (Luke 15:11-32), God can allow people to move so that they wake up to spiritual reality, repent and become useful.
-But then they need to move back as changed and reformed people.
+Like the prodigal son (Luke 15:11-32), God can allow people to move away so that they wake up to spiritual reality, repent and come back to become useful.
+But they need to move back as changed and reformed people.
 That is the essence of repentance.
 All too often we hear about the need to 'move on', which means boldly assuming a new start but rejecting the need for repentance.
 That is a spiritual deception, alas encouraged by sentimental believers who have little concept of righteousness.
 In every move, which the Lord precipitates, you will find His change-agenda.
 Allow Him to do His work and then go back to show what the Lord has done for you.

 © Dr Paul Adams